siyer70/leagueinfoprovider/README.md

+League Info Server - A Service that lets you know your favourite football team standing

-This section only covers how to setup and run the solution locally
+This section covers how to setup and run the solution locally

-For a deep dive on the architecture, tech stack, implementation and testing details, please find the "LeagueServerDocumentation.pdf" in the docs folder.
+(For a deep dive on the architecture, tech stack, implementation and testing details, please find the "LeagueServerDocumentation.pdf" in the docs folder once you have checked out the source.
+Full path of the document is: https://pscode.lioncloud.net/chasrini/leagueinfoserver/blob/master/docs/LeagueInfoServerDocumentation.pdf)

+Kindly follow the steps for setup

 Pre-requisites